rebeccabilbro/rebeccabilbro.github.io/_posts/2020-12-07-small-data-delegated-literacy.md

 ## Mega-Models with No Manners

 And yet, there is some doubt about the results of these mega-models.
 Image recognition models that are trained on massive datasets containing mostly white, male faces unsurprisingly continue to have [extremely high error rates when applied to portraits of brown-skinned women](http://gendershades.org/).
-GPT-3, tauted as being the language model to end all language models, is trained largely on Western news stories and appears to suffer from [deeply encoded Islamophobia](https://twitter.com/abidlabs/status/1291165311329341440).
+GPT-3, touted as being the language model to end all language models, is trained largely on Western news stories and appears to suffer from [deeply encoded Islamophobia](https://twitter.com/abidlabs/status/1291165311329341440).

 Impressive and informed as they may be about the language used in news reporting, dictionaries, or on social media, mega-models are also constrained by the knowledge captured by their training corpora.
 As data scientists, we most commonly encounter these weaknesses when a model fails to correctly differentiate domain-specific documents.
 In a recent project, I realized that my model was erroneously conflating social media messages about the police with ones about studio art &mdash; both had a particularly high proportion of the word "canvas".